 At the same time, Montenegro’s roads and parking areas are tight, so a compact car is easier to get around in, particularly on the coast where space is at a premium.
 My advice is to get the smallest car that’s big enough for your needs.

-Power: Montenegro has a lot of steep roads and if your accommodation is up a hill (which is often where you get those amazing sea views) you’ll need a car with enough power to get you up it.
 A car with an engine of least 1.5L is best, and if you’ll need to drive up a hill with a full load of people and luggage or you plan to do some sightseeing through the mountains, I’d recommend taking a car with at least 1.8L.

-Convertibles: hiring a convertible can be lots of fun.
+Hiring a convertible can be lots of fun!
 There are a few things to keep in mind though.
 Summer heat can be intense, and so can the traffic along the main highway that runs down the coast.
-This means convertibles can turn into saunas in the height of summer when you’re stuck in traffic.

 The weather in the mountains can be as cold as 15°C (59°F) during the summer, so you might not get any use from a convertible in the mountains either.